FedDAG: Federated DAG Structure Learning: Problem definition

-\textbf{Federated Causal Discovery.} Given the decentralized dataset $\mathcal{D}$ consisting of data from $m$ clients while the corresponding $P^{\mathcal{C}}(X)$ satisfies Assumption~\ref{ass:sameDAG}, the aim of federated causal discovery is to identify the underlying DAG $\mathcal{G}$ from $\mathcal{D}$.
+\textbf{Federated DAG Structure Learning.} Given the decentralized dataset $\mathcal{D}$ consisting of data from $m$ clients while the corresponding $P^{\mathcal{C}}(X)$ satisfies Assumptions~\ref{ass:sameDAG} and~\ref{ass:data_shift}, federated DAG structure learning aims to identify the underlying DAG $\mathcal{G}$ from $\mathcal{D}$.